 The cost of UDFI taxation and tax preparation totaled $4,732.
 To put that in perspective, would you spend $4,700 to make an extra $78,800?

-It should be clear that the ability to hold debt-financed real estate in an IRA creates a real potential to magnify the growth of your retirement savings.
+The ability to hold debt-financed real estate in an IRA creates real potential to magnify the growth of your retirement savings.

 This strategy is not without risk, however.
 Your IRA will need to be prepared to pay the mortgage every month, whether there is a tenant in the property or not.